Alessio-Alex-Dev-Team/AufseherServer/README.md

 This is more of a fun project and, at this time, does not aim to achieve any revenue or consistent use cases.

+# Context: Aufseher Discord app
+The Aufseher Discord app is a private gamification bot observing users activity; users can level up, mark messages in starboard and participate in community challenges to obtain rewards.
+The Discord app aims to improve the overall quality of content in the Discord server and has been greatly accepted by it's members.

 # Contributing
 Feel free to contribute by opening an issue or pull request.